 The next time you go into a meeting, try leaving your laptop behind.
 Take a notebook to sketch and draw out ideas instead.
 Take the time to actually connect with the people in the room.
 If everyone is on their laptop not really listening to each other, why are you even meeting in the first place?

-Action Item: Be present at meetings.
-Leave the laptop (and probably the smartphone) behind.
+Take Action: Be present at meetings.
+Leave the laptop (and maybe the smartphone) behind.